onermustafaumit/MLNM/README.md

 4
 ```

-The machine learning dataset been deposited at Zenodo under the https://doi.org/10.5281/zenodo.5971764 and is publicly available.
+The machine learning dataset has been deposited at Zenodo under the https://doi.org/10.5281/zenodo.5971764 and is publicly available.

 ## Gland Segmentation